The views expressed by the host on this program make more sense than anything anybody else says.

 Keep asking questions.

-Wherever Biden goes, from Dubuque, follow him.
+Wherever Biden goes from Dubuque, follow him.

 Keep asking questions.

-In fact, if any of you out there are listening to me now where Biden, somebody ask him, does Obama know what the Supreme Court ruling tomorrow is?
+In fact, if any of you out there are listening to me now where Biden, if somebody ask him, does Obama know what the Supreme Court ruling tomorrow is?

 As much as he's talking, he might admit it.